Drafi Deutscher: Mid-1980s and beyond: Comeback

 Deutscher worked with Christopher Evans Ironside, collaborating with him on a project named Masquerade, and on their co-written 1984 hit, "Guardian Angel", which was popular in many countries.
+Deutscher would enlist the assistance of two substitute performers from Hamburg, Germany, named Guenter Urban and Ole Olsen.
+These two men would dress up in white face paint and tuxedos, and lip sync (mime) to Deutscher's music.
+However, the majority of their live performances are of Guardian Angel, with only one performance of the hit song "Everyday Loser", appearing on the April 2, 1984 airing of the German television music program "Formel Eins".
+These two songs would be the only two to have live broadcast performances.
+Guenter and Olsen's first appearances would be on the German music program "Vorsicht Musik" in 1984.

 In late 1986, he achieved success with his duo, Mixed Emotions, together with Oliver Simon, and their single "You Want Love (Maria, Maria...)", a collaboration which sparked three more follow-up hit singles in a row by 1987, a TV theme hit in 1988 ("Running Wild", used for an episode of the crime series Eurocops), and by its success finally inspired him to release his first new album under his real name in two decades, 1989's Über Grenzen geh'n (lit.
 "Crossing frontiers").
 Deutscher's "Das 11.
 Gebot" got some airplay in 1989 on German radio.

 Declining health and death

 In November 1998, Deutscher suffered two strokes, followed by a breakdown in 1999 due to increasing diabetes.
 He nevertheless continued touring, celebrating his 40-year stage anniversary in 2003.
 Deutscher died from heart failure in 2006 in Frankfurt, at the age of 60.